By John Becker

 All too often, businesses see a new website as the solution to their marketing problems.
 While a beautiful, clean site is certainly an asset, it is not a business strategy, in and of itself.
 Without a full-fledged marketing and sales strategy, a website can easily be just another shiny object that is trendy but not helpful.

-A website is one of your business’ most cherished assets: a 24-hour marketer and salesperson that helps bring in customers.
+A website is one of your business’s most cherished assets: a 24-hour marketer and salesperson that helps bring in customers.
 But just like with any other asset, the strategy behind it determines its value.

 If you’re entering into a website redesign, don’t expect a flashy new website to be the panacea you’re looking for.
 Instead, plan on making your website redesign part of a larger strategy overhaul that ensures it will work in tandem with other marketing and sales initiatives to bring in revenue.

-Chris Duprey, chief learning officer and coach at IMPACT, explains why your website redesign strategy needs to be about more than just site navigation and design elements.
+Below, we'll explain why your website redesign strategy needs to be about more than just site navigation and design elements.

 A website is not a marketing strategy